 Prague Castle (Prazsky hrad)

 Without any doubt, you can’t miss Prague Castle when you are here.
 Everyone’s favorite Castle is located on top of the hill, a perfect place for a picturesque panorama of the city skyline and countless charming photo opportunities for both the amateur and professional photographer.
 The first building (The Church of the Virgin Mary) of the Prague Castle was built in 870.
 During the following centuries, the castle has been extended drastically, and today it is known to be the largest ancient castle complex in the world with nearly 70,000 square meters (750,000 square feet).
 It displays every architectural style of a thousand years including Gothic, Romanesque, Renaissance, baroque and mannerism.
 The castle presents a myriad of compelling places; palaces, towers, halls, churches, beautiful gardens, numerous other buildings and hidden nooks & crannies for you to discover.
-The castle complex is often quiet busy, and you could end up lining up for hours to see the different buildings and exhibitions.
-So we suggest you to book your walking tour in advance to make sure you actually see and enjoy this beautiful place, the Prague Castle.
+The castle complex is often quite busy, and you could end up lining up for hours to see the different buildings and exhibitions.
+So we suggest you book your walking tour in advance to make sure you actually see and enjoy this beautiful place, the Prague Castle.

 Vysehrad, the “Castle on the heights” or “upper castle”, got its name from its majestic hilltop location overlooking the Vltava River.
 It isn’t as busy with visitors as Prague Castle, but is equally as beautiful and provides an impressive overview of the surrounding area.
 Vysehrad is associated with many fascinating stories and legends, one of which is related to princess Libuše who predicted the future greatness of Prague in one of her prophecies.
-Vysehrad is a gem for architecture-lovers; built and remodeled over 800 years, the castle and its buildings consist of Romanesque, Gothic, Neo-Gothic and Baroque architectural styles.
+Vysehrad is a gem for architecture-lovers; built and remodelled over 800 years, the castle and its buildings consist of Romanesque, Gothic, Neo-Gothic and Baroque architectural styles.
 You will find an exciting mix of plain brick ramparts, bastions and gates, and the magnificent neo-Gothic Basilica of St. Peter and St. Paul.
 And a tip for those who visit Prague at the end of the year: Vysehrad Castle is the perfect place to celebrate New Year’s Eve.
-The park is crowded with locals and tourists drinking, having fun, and setting off fire-crackers and fireworks.
+The park is crowded with locals and tourists drinking, having fun, and setting off firecrackers and fireworks.

 Waldstein Palace and Garden